 - Tax returns showing your employment by the same employer outside of the US for at least one year in the last three years

 - An official academic record showing that you have a baccalaureate, advanced or equivalent foreign degree necessary to perform your job

-If any of these documents are not in English, a certified translation is required to be submitted along with copies of the original documents.
+If any of these documents are not in English, a certified translation must be submitted along with copies of the original documents.

 If you are married, be sure to include a copy of your marriage certificate.
-If you had a wedding abroad and the document isn’t in English, you will need to provide a translation.
+If you had a wedding abroad and the document is not in English, you will need to provide a translation.

 If you have children, you will need to provide USCIS with copies and translations of their birth certificates and valid passports.

 Many potential immigrants are fluent in both English and the language their personal documents are in — why can’t they do it themselves?
 Why is a professional translator necessary?

 The fact is that USCIS requires certified translations for all immigration documents and supporting evidence.

 USCIS prefers that an unbiased professional translator who can have the translation notarized be responsible for translating these important documents.
 Even the smallest omission of details can lead to questions, which can delay an employment-based green card case.